 Gas furnaces use either natural gas or propane to heat an enclosed area.
 A significant advantage of this method of temperature control is that gas burns much cleaner than the oil used with oil furnaces.
-Consequently, mechanical problems tend to arise much less frequently with gas furnaces.
-When they do, they are generally easier to diagnose and faster to correct.
+Consequently, mechanical problems tend to arise much less frequently with gas furnaces, and when they do, they are generally easier to diagnose and, therefore, faster to correct.

-When a gas furnace fails to produce sufficient heat, or produces no heat at all, the problem is usually the result of a closed control valve, a faulty circuit or fuse, an incorrectly set or non-working thermostat, or a pilot light that is out.
-To correct the situation, open the control valve sufficiently to allow proper gas flow.
-Adjust or replace the circuit or fuse to restore power.
-Reset or repair the thermostat as required, or light the pilot flame again.
+When a gas furnace fails to produce sufficient heat, or produces no heat at all, the problem is usually the result of a closed control valve, a faulty circuit or fuse, an incorrectly set or non-working thermostat, or a pilot light that's out.
+To correct the situation, open the control valve sufficiently to allow proper gas flow, adjust or replace the circuit or fuse to restore power, reset or repair the thermostat as required, or light the pilot flame again.

 Even when a gas furnace is generating heat, sometimes the temperature or amount of heat is inadequate.
 Both problems can occur if the blower is blocked or the blower belt is damaged or loose, the burner or filter is too dirty, or the setting on the thermostat is too low.
 Simply raise the temperature setting in the last case and either clean or restore the appropriate part in the previous cases.